 I don’t know about you, but I LOVED living in the campus dorms my freshman year of college.
 I lived in the oldest dorm on campus, with community restrooms, the worst dining hall, on a co-ed floor, and to top it all off – my roommate and I did not get along (but that’s another story altogether).
 Sounds great, right?

 To say I was outside of my comfort zone would be an understatement.
 But I had the time of my life.
-Since I loved living there so much during my freshman year, and my RA’s (resident assistant) life seemed so glamorous, I thought becoming an RA would be perfect for me.
+Since I loved living there so much during my freshman year, and my RA’s (resident assistant) life seemed so glamorous, I thought becoming an RA would be perfect.

 Not only would it be a great way to save my parents some money, but I could stay on campus and be able to walk to my classes every day.

-Although it was a great way to save money, and I did get to stay on campus, it wasn’t as glamorous as I’d originally thought it would be.
+Although it was a great way to save money, and I got to stay on campus, it wasn’t as glamorous as I’d initially thought.

 Here are the highs and lows of my year as an RA.